Experience the Wanamaker Organ !!!

 After 82 years, the Philadelphia Orchestra AND the

-Wanamaker Organ played together!!
+Wanamaker Organ played together again!!

 The date: Sept 27, 2008.